Buile Shuibhne: The saint's curse

-In the legend, while Saint Rónán Finn was marking boundaries for a new church, the sound of his bell reached Suibhne's ear.
-Suibhne, upon learning that this was church-making activity on his grounds, rushed out to expel St. Ronan from his territory.
-His wife Eorann tried to detain him by grabbing his cloak, which unraveled, leaving Suibhne to exit the house stark naked.
-Suibhne grabbed Ronan's Psalter and threw it into the lake, and seized the Saint by the hand and started to drag him away.
-But Suibhne was interrupted by a messenger from Congal Claen requesting aid in the Battle of Mag Rath (near modern Moira, 637 A.D.).
+In the legend, while Saint Rónán Finn ('Rónán the Fair') was marking boundaries for a new church, the sound of his bell reached Suibhne's ear.
+Suibhne, upon learning that this was church-making activity on his grounds, rushed out to expel Rónán from his territory.
+His wife, Eorann, tried to detain him by grabbing his cloak, which unraveled, leaving Suibhne to exit the house stark naked.
+Suibhne grabbed Ronan's psalter and threw it into the lake, and seized the saint by the hand and started to drag him away.
+But Suibhne was interrupted by a messenger from Congal Claen requesting aid in the Battle of Mag Rath (near modern Moira, AD 637).

-The next day, the Psalter was returned unharmed by an otter that fetched it from the lake.
+The next day, the psalter was returned unharmed by an otter that fetched it from the lake.
 The saint laid a curse upon Suibhne, condemning him to wander and fly around the world naked, and to meet his death by spear-point.
-In the ongoing war, St. Ronan had mediated a truce to last from each evening until morning, but Suibhne habitually broke this by killing during the hours when combat was not permitted.
+In the ongoing war, St. Rónán had mediated a truce to last from each evening until morning, but Suibhne habitually broke this by killing during the hours when combat was not permitted.

-One day, Bishop Ronan and his psalmists were on their round blessing the troops.
+One day, Bishop Rónán and his psalmists were on their round blessing the troops.
 Suibhne too received the sprinkling of holy water, but taking this as a taunt, he killed one of the bishop's psalmists with a spear, and cast another at Ronan himself.
 The weapon pierced a hole in Ronan's bell (hanging on his breast), and the broken-off shaft hurled in the air.
 At this, Ronan repeated the same curse: that Suibhne will wander like a bird, much as the spear-shaft, perch on tree branches at the sound of the bell, and die by the spear just as he had killed the monk.
 When battle resumed, the tremendous noise of the armies clashing drove Suibhne insane.
 His hands were numbed, his weapons fell, and he began to tread ever so lightly as a bird levitating in the air.
 (It is revealed much later on that like a bird, feathers had grown on him.)